Key Difference Between Public and Private Companies in India

 3. Increased Market Reputation:

 Public companies gain more credibility.
-Being listed on a reputable stock exchange, such as the New York Stock Exchange (NYSE), Nasdaq, or Bombay Stock Exchange (BSE), gives a company a certain level of prestige and credibility.
+Listing a company on a reputable stock exchange, such as the New York Stock Exchange (NYSE), Nasdaq, or Bombay Stock Exchange (BSE), gives it a certain level of prestige and credibility.

 Disadvantages of a Public Company